Event Cancellation Policy

 What happens if an event must be canceled?

-There is, however, always a possibility of a race being affected by circumstances out of our control.
-This would include things such as earthquakes, floods, extreme weather, civil unrest, pandemics, unsafe air quality and other “Acts of God.”
+There are many thing that can cause a race to be cancelled and that are beyond our control.
+This includes things such as earthquakes, floods, extreme weather, civil unrest, pandemics, terrorism, unsafe air quality and other “Acts of God."

 Refunds, and deferrals/transfers will not be issued for events canceled for these reasons.